geekforbrains/sidekick-cli/README.md

 ### Available Commands

+- `/help` - Show available commands
+- `/yolo` - Toggle "yolo" mode (skip tool confirmations)
 - `/clear` - Clear message history
-- `/compact` - Compact and clear message history
+- `/compact` - Summarize message history and clear old messages
-- `/dump` - Show current message history (for debugging)
-- `/help` - Show available commands
 - `/model` - List available models
 - `/model <num>` - Switch to a specific model (by index)
 - `/undo` - Undo most recent changes
+- `/dump` - Show current message history (for debugging)
 - `exit` - Exit the application

 ## Cusomtomization

 Sidekick supports the use of a "guide".
 This is a `SIDEKICK.md` file in the project root that contains instructions for Sidekick.
-This is helpful for specifying tech stack, project structure, development preferences etc.
+Helpful for specifying tech stack, project structure, development preferences etc.

 ## Installation